Remote Work

 Secure File Management

-• Sensitive university data must not be stored on the employee’s personal computer; this may include attachments containing sensitive university information from an email.
+• Sensitive university data must NOT be stored on the employee’s personal computer; this may include attachments containing sensitive university information from an email.
 University-issued and encrypted computers configured and maintained by university IT personnel according to applicable standards and baselines should be used to conduct university business, especially any work involving sensitive university information.

 Software

-Technology Services provides a software suite that enables remote work and collaboration while employees work off-campus.
+VCU Technology Services provides a software suite that enables remote work and collaboration while employees work off-campus.

 General Software